Let me explain a people puzzle that has always perplexed me:

 It’s You: If you feel hurt by your friend’s actions, if you feel there has been jealousy or undermining (see our articles on frenemies and ambivalent relationships), you can say you need time to recover.

-It’s Us: Especially after a difficult talk, you can tell a friend that you need some distance for both of you to re-evaluate.
+It’s Us: Especially after a hard talk, you can tell a friend that you need some distance for both of you to re-evaluate.

 - I do recommend adding a time component to your break.
 This will help if you have someone who is not good with boundaries.
-It will also give you time to re-evaluate without wondering if you should text or otherwise contact the person.
-Just like a romantic relationship, defined space can let you take a step back.
+It also will give you time to re-evaluate without wondering if you should text or contact.
+Just like in a romantic relationship, defined space can let you take a step back.

 Option #3: The Slow Back Away